Project-Books/book-project/CONTRIBUTING.md

 ### One problem per patch

-For every patch you make, please ensure it solves one problem.
+For every patch (i.e. pull request) you make, please ensure it solves one problem.
 If you want to solve multiple problems, please spread them across multiple patches -- one patch per problem.

 This makes it easier to keep track of what changes were made in what branch or pull request when looking back.